-Within this framework, Glasgow looks to attract the right mix of business, productivity, innovation and investment to the city and building on its excellent infrastructure to be one of the most diverse and forward-thinking cities in Europe while being globally competitive in a number of sectors:
+Glasgow is actively attracting the right mix of business, productivity, innovation and investment to the city.
+Supported by initiatives such as the Glasgow City Region City Deal, the city is building on its excellent infrastructure and its growing population to be one of the most diverse and forward-thinking cities in Europe.

 - Digital Technology